babarrett/g80-9009/breakoutbox-decoded.md

 |     |             | To(?)   | Pin 6?, maybe, of Wkst-Generic  | power      | TODO: Which pin? |

 ```
     4   RX/TX mouse, but only using TX.
-Comes after being inverted.
+Sent after being inverted.
 From:
-            Pin 7 of Desk PC/Wkst and
+            Pin 7 of Desk PC/Wkst.
-            Pin 9 of Workstation-PC-Mouse
+            Also connected to Pin 9 of Workstation-PC-Mouse, uninverted.
-    5   Kbd RX (TTL) From:
+    5   Kbd RX (TTL) To:
             Pin 3 of Desk PC/Wkst
-            Pin 8 of Workstation-PC-KBD
+            Also connected to Pin 8 of Workstation-PC-KBD
-    6   Kbd TX (TTL), looks like TX only.
+    6   Kbd TX (TTL).
 Comes after being inverted.
 From:
             Pin 2 of Desk PC/Wkst
-            Pin 9 of Workstation-PC-KBD
+            Also connected to Pin 9 of Workstation-PC-KBD
     8   Power, +5V to:
             Pin 6 of Desk PC/Wkst
-            Pin ? maybe 6? of Wkst-Generic
+            Pin ? maybe 6? of Wkst-Generic.
+TODO: Determine pin.
 ```

 --------------------------------------------------------------------------------------